Andy Davey (undercover alias of Andy Coles)

 - Deputy Assistant Commissioner (Security): John Howley (1991-1995)

 - Head of Special Branch / SO12: Position held simultaneously by John Howley.
-D Buchanan is listed as head of SO12 in 1995.
+Commander Don Buchanan (by 1992-1995)

 - Head of SDS: DCI Keith Edmundson (1993-1994/5)